 15 Ways to Lead Effective Teams in a Remote Work Environment

-by Business Development 27 September 2022
+by Arnab Dey Business Development Published on: 27 September 2022 Last Updated on: 17 October 2024

 The world of work has been evolving at a rapid pace over the past two decades.
 But nobody was prepared for the impact of the COVID-19 pandemic on work.
 Pre-pandemic, only 12% of professionals worked primarily from home means they were in a remote work environment.
 Now, more than 30% of UK white-collar professionals work remotely.